databendlabs/databend/website/datafuse/docs/development/how-to-write-aggregate-functions.md

 Ok, this example is pretty easy.
 If you already read this, you may have the ability to write a new function.

 ## Refer to other examples
-As you see, adding a new aggregate function in Datafuse is not as hard as you think.
+As you see, adding a new aggregate function in Databend is not as hard as you think.
 Before you start to add one, please refer to other aggregate function examples, such as `min`, `count`, `max`, `avg`.

 ## Testing
 To be a good engineer, don't forget to test your codes, please add unit tests and stateless tests after you finish the new aggregate functions.

 ## Summary
-We welcome all community users to contribute more powerful functions to Datafuse.
-If you find any problems, feel free to [open an issue](https://github.com/datafuselabs/datafuse/issues) in GitHub, we will use our best efforts to help you.
+We welcome all community users to contribute more powerful functions to Databend.
+If you find any problems, feel free to [open an issue](https://github.com/datafuselabs/databend/issues) in GitHub, we will use our best efforts to help you.